preetam19/Porsche-Hackathon/README.md

-This repository is dedicated to the code for the HR bot presented at the Porsche hackathon
+This repository is dedicated to the code for the HR GenAI bot presented at the Porsche hackathon